wiggitywhitney/mcp-commit-story/fictional-user-story.md

 4. Knowledge Transfer

 New team members read relevant journal sections to understand why systems were built certain ways.
-"Sarah, why did you use JSONB here?"
+"Bonnie, why did you use JSONB here?"
 "Let me show you the journal entry from when we made that decision..."

 5. Blog Posts

-Sarah becomes known as a great technical writer, publishing monthly posts derived from her journal entries.
+Bonnie becomes known as a great technical writer, publishing monthly posts derived from her journal entries.
 Her posts get shared widely because they include real struggles and decision-making context.

-Sarah's Final Reflection (After One Year):
+Bonnie's Final Reflection (After One Year):

 "This tool changed how I work.
 I'm more intentional about my decisions because I know they'll be documented.
 I commit more frequently because each commit tells part of the story.
 Most importantly, I've recovered the narrative thread of my career.
 When people ask what I've been working on, I don't just remember the last sprint - I can tell them the entire story of how we built our merchant platform, including all the dead ends and breakthroughs.